Intern

 • Familiarity with data entry

-• Fluency in Spanish, Cantonese or Mandarin would be helpful
+• Fluency in Spanish, Cantonese, or Mandarin is a plus

-• Explain Community Boards’ services and role of mediation
+• When speaking with Party 1, explain Community Boards’ services and role of mediation

 • Listen to caller’s issue(s) and ask clarifying questions